Some classical properties of the non-abelian Yang-Mills theories: Non-abelian Maxwell's equations

 and

-We observe that the Maxwell's equations for the SU(3) Yang-Mills theory with color charge sources, which are given by Eqs. (\ref{me1}), (\ref{me2}), (\ref{me3}) and (\ref{me4}), do not only depend on $\vec{E}^a$ and $\vec{B}^a$ but also on $\vec{A}^a$ and $A^a_0$.
-It is clear that for the abelian Yang-Mills theory case, these equations have not this dependence.
-If we put $J^a_\mu=(\rho^a, -\vec J^a)=0$ into the Eqs. (\ref{me1}) and (\ref{me2}), we observe the presence of sources of electric and magnetic color fields whose origin are the gluon fields.
-It is possible to see as the bosonic field is charged and simultaneously is source of magnetic field, i. e. the gluonic fields have color charge.
-Additionally, as the divergence of $\vec{B}^a$ non vanishing then there exist color magnetic monopoles and the sources are not the quarks but the gluons.
+We observe that Maxwell's equations for the SU(3) Yang-Mills theory with color charge sources, which are given by Eqs. (\ref{me1}), (\ref{me2}), (\ref{me3}) and (\ref{me4}), do not only depend on $\vec{E}^a$ and $\vec{B}^a$ but as well on $\vec{A}^a$ and $A^a_0$.
+It is clear that for the abelian Yang-Mills theory case, these equations do not have the dependence observed before.
+If we put $J^a_\mu=(\rho^a, -\vec J^a)=0$ in the Eqs. (\ref{me1}) and (\ref{me2}), we observe the presence of sources of electric and magnetic color fields whose origin are the gluon fields.
+It is possible to see as the bosonic fields are charged and simultaneously are sources of magnetic fields, i. e. the gluonic fields have color charge.
+Additionally, as the divergence of $\vec{B}^a$ non vanishing then there exist color magnetic monopoles and the sources are the gluons but not the quarks.
 It is also possible to see that the electric and magnetic color fields are not gauge invariant and therefore they have not physical meaning.

-So as the classical electrodynamics predicts the existence of electromagnetic waves, the SU(3) Yang-Mills theory predicts the existence of non-abelian waves associated to the strong interaction.
-These waves are the solutions of the following wave equations that can be obtained from the Maxwell's equations (see appendix B):
+So as the classical electrodynamics predicts the existence of electromagnetic waves, the SU(3) Yang-Mills theory predicts the existence of non-abelian waves associated to strong interaction.
+These waves are the solutions of the following wave equations that can be obtained from the Maxwell's equations (see Appendix):

-The obtained Maxwell's equations can be extended directly for any non-abelian Yang-Mills theory, taking in account that for a $SU(N)$ gauge group there exist are $N^2-1$ generators, being $N$ the group dimension.
+The obtained Maxwell's equations can be extended directly for any non-abelian Yang-Mills theory, taking into account that for a $SU(N)$ gauge group there are $N^2-1$ generators, being $N$ the group dimension.
 By this reason, the Maxwell's equations for a non-abelian Yang-Mills theory are given by the Eqs. (\ref{me1}), (\ref{me2}), (\ref{me3}) and (\ref{me4}), taking $a, b, c = 1, 2, ..., (N^2 - 1)$.
 For the case in which $\vec{E}^a$ and $\vec{A}^a$ are independent fields and if there exist particular boundary conditions in the problem, the solutions of the Maxwell's equations for a non-abelian Yang-Mills theory are unique \cite{mate}.